 CALL (800) 863-5312 TO SPEAK WITH A PHOENIX TRUCK ACCIDENT ATTORNEY TODAY

 Being involved in a truck accident can be scary, overwhelming, and intimidating.
-The legal process that may ensue afterward, if you wish to file a claim, can be even more daunting.
-Thankfully, you can ease this burden by contacting an attorney.
+The legal process that may ensue afterward can be even more daunting.
+Thankfully, you can ease this burden by contacting a truck accident attorney.

 ARIZONA TRUCK ACCIDENT STATISTICS

 Based on 2019 statistics from the Arizona Department of Transportation, there were over 129,000 crashes on Arizona roadways that year.
 About 45,000 of those crashes occurred in Phoenix.
 53,000 individuals were injured overall in those crashes and over 11,000 individuals were injured in Phoenix.
 Well over 2,000 of these crashes in the entire state of Arizona involved some type of truck.

 Trucking accidents are a serious issue in the Phoenix area.
 It is important to not only to practice roadway safety at all times, but to also know the resources available to you if you find yourself involved in a commercial trucking accident.
 Give Zinda Law Group a call today to see how we may be able to help you.